CGNS/cgns.github.io/CGNS-ReST-site/source/doc/userguide.rst

          call cg_close_f(index_file,ier)

-Note that in the case of rind data, the user must position the Rind_t node appropriately, using the cg_goto_f call.
+Note that in the case of rind data, the user must position the Rind_t node appropriately using the cg_goto_f call.
 In this case, the Rind_t node belongs under the FlowSolution_t node.

 For this case of cell center flow solution with rind data, the density (r) and pressure (p) are written to the CGNS file with the following index ranges: from i = 0 to i = 20 + 1 = 21 (or a total i length of 22), from j = 0 to j = 16 + 1 = 17 (or a total j length of 18), and from k = 1 to k = 8.
 The variables r and p must be dimensioned appropriately to reflect these index ranges modified by the rind values.